1958 South African general election: Delimitation of electoral divisions

 The South Africa Act 1909 had provided for a delimitation commission to define the boundaries for each electoral division, for general roll voters in the four provinces.
 The representation by province, under the eleventh delimitation report of 1958, is set out in the table below.
 The figures in brackets are the number of electoral divisions in the previous (1953) delimitation.
 If there is no figure in brackets then the number was unchanged.

-Composition at the dissolution
+Composition at dissolution

 At the end of the 11th Union Parliament, when it was dissolved in 1958, the House of Assembly consisted of two types of members.
 White voters were represented by 156 members and black voters in Cape Province by three white MPs (known at the time as Native Representative Members).
 A third type of MP was about to be elected, so that four white MPs would represent coloured voters in Cape Province.
 They were known as the Coloured Representative Members (CRM).

 The general election, on 16 April 1958, only affected the representatives of white voters.
 The other members were elected on different dates (see above).